marcschulder/polarity-shifter-resources/README.md

 M. Schulder, M. Wiegand, J. Ruppenhofer and B. Roth (2017).
 "Towards Bootstrapping a Polarity Shifter Lexicon using Linguistic Features", in Proceedings of IJCNLP, 2017.

 M. Schulder, M. Wiegand, J. Ruppenhofer and S. Köser (2018).
 "Introducing a Lexicon of Verbal Polarity Shifters for English", in Proceedings of LREC, 2018.

 M. Schulder, M. Wiegand and J. Ruppenhofer (2018).
 "Automatically Creating a Lexicon of Verbal Polarity Shifters: Mono- and Cross-lingual Methods for German", in Proceedings of COLING, 2018.

+M. Schulder, M. Wiegand, J. Ruppenhofer (2020).
+"Enhancing a Lexicon of Polarity Shifters through the Supervised Classification of Shifting Directions", in Proceedings of LREC, 2020.

-M. Schulder, M. Wiegand and J. Ruppenhofer (under review).
+M. Schulder, M. Wiegand and J. Ruppenhofer (forthcoming).
 "Bootstrapped Creation of a Lexicon of Sentiment Polarity Shifters".

 R. Socher, A. Perelygin, J. Wu, J. Chuang, C. Manning, A. Ng, C. Potts: "Recursive Deep Models for Semantic Compositionality Over a Sentiment Treebank", in Proceedings of EMNLP, 2013.